gajus/contents/.docs/README.md

 ### Item Formatter

-`itemFormatter` is used to represent each item in the table of contents.
+`itemFormatter` is used to represent each item in the table of contents and format the corresponding heading.

 The default item formatter implementation:

+1. Generates

 1. Wraps text of each heading in a hyperlink element.
 2. Uses heading "id" attribute to link hyperlink to the heading anchor.